Prune Your Ideas, Not Yourself: How to Focus Your Creative Energy for Maximum Impact

 (Ps. from my experience, ‘success’ has less to do with the idea and more to do with the timing).

 What I can leave you with is what I’ve learnt from pruning fruit trees.
 Yep, a gardening metaphor.
-Bear with me.
+Stick with me.

 If a tree is not pruned at all and every shoot of new life is allowed to spark off in any direction, the number of branches increases but not the amount of fruit.